- Sports and Recreation»

 Hiking often entails scrambling over rocks, maybe through a few bushes.
+You might grab at some rough granite to pull yourself up a boulder pile.
+Or perhaps you'll pick up stuff coated in sand.
 Setting up camp means putting up the tent, ground cloth, and stakes, then later pulling them up and putting them away, as well as dealing with many other things.

-Your hands will be doing a lot of unaccustomed work, so protect them a little.
+Your hands will be doing a lot of unaccustomed work, so protect them.
 Wear gloves, put lotion on them, keep them a little protected.

 Trim Your Nails

-Trimming your nails before the trip (I trim mine as far down as possible) or bringing along some nail clippers while on it, can help prevent nails from ripping off or getting hangnails that can easily become infected in the unsanitary conditions that can arise while camping.
+Bring along some nail clippers while on camping.
+You might need to cut them a little lower which can help prevent nails from ripping off or getting hangnails that can easily become infected in the unsanitary conditions that can arise while camping.

 This may sound like a bit of a prissy addition, but your hands will be doing far more than you'd think, and it really is important to keep them in shape.

 Tough gloves can be a valuable asset when camping.

 Camping often involves setting up a tent, hammering in stakes, and carrying around gear.
 Doing things like that can leave your hands raw in next to no time.
 All it takes is pulling up one deeply embedded tent stake to make your hands raw and hurting.

 Leather gloves or other tough ones can protect your hands from all the sharp and sandy things you need to grab.

 I tear up my hands especially when camping because I like to find rocks and climb around, which rubs my hands raw in no time.